 - Cut the resulting butternut squash into cubes.

 If you’re a visual person, this tutorial from The Kitchn may be helpful.
 Just FYI – I use a sharp knife to carefully remove the skin, not a peeler.
 Either way works.

 Alright!
 Now that that’s done, prep the carrots, celery, onion, and garlic and place them on the baking sheet along with the cubed squash.
 You may need to use two baking sheets as you’ll want everything to fit in a single layer.
 And definitely use rimmed sheets so nothing slides off in the oven!

-One nice drizzle of olive oil, a hearty sprinkle of kosher salt, and forty-five minutes of cook time later, you have yourself a pan of perfectly tender and roasted squash and vegetables all ready to become the base of this roasted butternut squash soup.
+One nice drizzle of olive oil, a hearty sprinkle of kosher salt, and forty-five minutes of cook time later, you have yourself a pan of perfectly tender and roasted squash and vegetables all ready to become the base of this creamy soup.

 Transfer all this roasted goodness to a soup pot, then add the remaining kosher salt, ground black pepper, reduced-sodium chicken broth, and water.
 Give everything a stir and let it heat over medium heat for a good ten minutes or so.

 Now it’s time to blend.
 An immersion blender makes this part super easy, though see the recipe card below for instructions on how to do it with a regular blender.
-This (affiliate link) is the immersion blender I have.
-It’s nothing fancy but it works like a champ.
+I have this immersion blender (affiliate link) — it’s nothing fancy but it works like a champ.

 Once blended and smooth, it’s time to add the cream and herbs.
 I find cream goes a long way in a soup recipe so I landed on one-quarter cup as just the right amount.
 It elevates this soup and makes it a little bit more special without tacking on a crazy amount of fat and calories to the nutritional bottom line.
 Of course you can add as much as you like – you do you.